DominikIlski/skeleton/README.md

 # Skeleton Challenge

 Welcome to the Skeleton Challenge project.
 This is a simple skills evaluation project that demonstrates how to build a Node.js backend application with TypeScript and AWS DynamoDB.
-The project includes user authentication, CRUD operations for a "User" entity, and Postman collections for testing.
+The project includes user authentication, CRUD operations for a "Book" entity, and Postman collections for testing.

 ## Table of Contents